-Investment strategies that could be utilized include short and long-term purchases, short sales, trading, margin transactions, liquid alternatives, private placements, structured products and option writing, including covered options, uncovered options or spreading strategies.
-Generally, investment strategies consist of the long-term purchase of securities.
-As previously indicated, Frontier may also recommend clients invest in private investment vehicles such as private equity, venture capital and hedge funds.
+Investment strategies that can be utilized include short and long-term purchases, short sales, trading, margin transactions, liquid and illiquid alternatives, private placements, structured products and option writing, including covered options, uncovered options or spread strategies.

+Generally, the investment strategies consist of the purchase of securities to hold for the long term.
+As previously indicated, Frontier may also recommend clients invest in private investment vehicles such as private equity, venture capital and hedge funds, as appropriate.